ungoogled-software/ungoogled-chromium/README.md

 * `domain_substitution_list` - (Used for domain substitution) A list of files that are processed by `domain_regex_list`
 * `gn_args.ini` - A list of GN arguments to use for building.
 (Currently unused, see [Issue #16](//github.com/Eloston/ungoogled-chromium/issues/16))
 * `gyp_flags` - A list of GYP flags to use for building.
-* `patches/` - Contains patches.
-The patches in here vary by platform, but the ones in the `common` directory are described below.
+* `patches/` - Contains patches. `common/patches` directory contains patches that provide the main features of ungoogled-chromium (as listed above) and can be applied on any platform (but are not necessarily designed to affect all platforms).
+However, other `patches/` directories in other platform directories are platform-specific.
+The contents of `common/patches` are explained more in-depth below.
     * `patch_order` - The order to apply the patches in.
 Patches from `common` should be applied before the one for a platform.

 All of these files are human-readable, but they are usually processed by the Python building system.
 See the Building section below for more information.